 It’s Easy To Join!

 Your family members are also eligible to join the credit union.
 Family members include your spouse, children, siblings, parents, grandparents or grandchildren.
 Stepparents, stepchildren, stepsiblings and adoptions are also considered family members.
-Household members, or persons living in the same residence as a single economic unit, are also eligible for membership at Cornerstone.
+Household members, or persons living in the same residence as a single economic unit, are also eligible for membership at the credit union.
 The primary member must be eligible to join but does not actually have to be a member for his or her immediate family member to join.

 Becoming a Member